SnceGroup/alpine-aws-docker/README.md

 ## To build a new version

-Launch the `publish.sh {NEW_VERSION}` script.
+Launch the `build.sh {NEW_VERSION}` script.
 Or manually do the below actions.
 You can target a stage `terraform` to include the terraform binary or `base` to skip it and lower the final image size.

 ```bash
 BASE=sncegroup/alpine-aws-docker